-Phuket Fantasea is a hugely popular live performance involving hundred dancers and performers together with a dozen real adult elephants.
+Hugely popular since decades, the Phuket Fantasea live show involves hundred dancers and performers together with a dozen adult elephants.
 This massive show is set on the ground of an immense theme park located in Kamala Beach.
-After almost two decades the Phuket Fantasea show is still going strong, welcoming million visitors each year.
-Tourists from around the world come each year to admire a dazzling performance narrating the legend of Kamala, which in this story is a jungle with a mythical palace surrounded by elephants.
+After almost twenty years, the Phuket Fantasea show is still going strong, welcoming million visitors each year.
+Tourists from around the world come to admire a dazzling performance narrating the legend of Kamala, which in this story is a jungle with a mythical palace surrounded by elephants.

 The Phuket Fantasea park is immense and is designed to keep you entertained for several hours before the show with plenty of pavilions with shops and shops and more shops plus some coffee shops.
 A couple of fun fairs will keep the kids amused and you might even win a couple of stuffed animals.
 Of curse your have to pay for the games (on top of the entrance fee) and the prize is probably cheaper than the game but you get the bragging rights.